amanuensisfrances/pdfChangePageDimensions/README.md

 ## How It Works

 ### STEP 1
 Using `Ghostscript`, the tool creates a copy of your `<inputPDF>` file as `step1.pdf` and sets the PDF document view options to open with bookmarks, start on page 1, fit the page to the window, and use a single page layout.
-You can read more about PDF view Options [here](https://thechriskent.com/2017/03/06/setting-pdf-view-options-with-pdfmark/).
+You can read more about PDF view options [here](https://thechriskent.com/2017/03/06/setting-pdf-view-options-with-pdfmark/).

 ### STEP 2
 Then, the tool creates a copy of your `step1.pdf` file as `step2.pdf` to set the file name for the virtually printed PDF document with embedded fonts.
 Here the tool will execute the `printStep2.bat` batch script which will open the 'Print' window for `step2.pdf` in either `Acrobat.exe` or `AcroRd32.exe`, wait a few seconds for it to open, then send the keystroke `ENTER` using [`SendKeys`](https://learn.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/windows-scripting/8c6yea83(v=vs.84)/) to start the virtual PDF printing process.
 Simultaneously, the tool will wait for `waitingTimeForAcrobat` seconds as soon as the `printStep2.bat` batch script is run before closing `Acrobat.exe` or `AcroRd32.exe`, then wait another `waitingTimeForPrinter` seconds for the Virtual PDF Printer to finish virtually printing `step2.pdf` which will be saved in `C:Users\<username>\Downloads`.
-The tool then overwrites the `step2.pdf` in the current directory with the `C:Users\<username>\Downloads\step2.pdf` and *optionally* deletes `C:Users\<username>\Downloads\step2.pdf`.
+The tool then overwrites the `step2.pdf` in the current directory with `C:Users\<username>\Downloads\step2.pdf` and *optionally* deletes `C:Users\<username>\Downloads\step2.pdf`.

 ### STEP 3
+In this step, the tool will use `pdfinfo` to return the PDF metadata for `step1.pdf` and `step2.pdf` respectively, then searches the metadata string for the corresponding page dimensions (`step1Width`, `step1Height`, `step2Width`, and `step2Height`) by using the regular expression `/(?<=Page size:)(.*?)(?=pts)/g`.
+Afterwards, the tool calculates `step3Width` and `step3Height` in terms of the inserted `desiredWidth` and also creates variables `step4Width = desiredWidth` and `step4Height = desiredHeight`.
+At this point, the tool will run a `Ghostscript` command to create `step3.pdf` that essentially scales `step2.pdf` until it has the same width as `desiredWidth` but a different height from `desiredHeight`.

 ### STEP 4
+Finally, the tool calculates the coordinates which will be used in a `Ghostscript` command to create `step4.pdf` that essentially crops `step3.pdf` in such a way that will preserve top, left, and right margins proportions of the original `input.pdf`/`step1.pdf` document and such that the bottom margin proportion will be the only one that can vary if the desired aspect ratio `desiredWidth/desiredHeight` is not equal to the original `step1Width/step1Height`. *Optionally*, the tool will copy `step4.pdf` as `output.pdf` by using `PDFtk` to remove the document information dictionary metadata and use `ExifTool` to (reversibly) 'remove' the XMP metadata.
+You can read more about PDF metadata removal [here](https://gist.github.com/hubgit/6078384)

 ## Example